mongodb/specifications/source/retryable-writes/retryable-writes.rst

 =======

 2017-10-23: Raise the original retryable error if server selection or wire protocol checks fail during the retry attempt.
+Encourage drivers to provide intermediary write results after an unrecoverable failure during a bulk write.

 2017-10-18: Standalone servers do not support retryable writes.